edjw/edjw.github.io/_posts/2018-01-02-how-often-is-1st-january-a-monday.md

 ![](/uploads/2018/01/02/mean_wait_9999.png)

-And just to check that there's no change over time in how often a 1st January is X day of the week...(The days in the original three groupings overlap.)
+And just to check that there's no change over time in how often a 1st January is X day of the week...

 ![](/uploads/2018/01/02/first_jan_over_time_9999.png)

+There's no change over time in the rate of X day of the week being 1st January.
+(The days in the original three groupings overlap.)

 # That bad, repetitive Python